BaseMax/PredictionWikipediaMathematicsVisitsResearch/README.md

 # Wikipedia Mathematics

-## Improving Performance of Daily Visits Prediction of Wikipedia Mathematics Topics
+## Improving Prediction of Daily Visits of Wikipedia Mathematics Topics using Graph Neural Networks

 Number of Daily Visits of Wikipedia Mathematics Topics using Graph-based Convolutional Neural Network as a Robust Machine Learning Model